-This CamelBak Fourteener 24 Hydration Pack Review is about the 2017 version of the popular day pack which comes with a bonus 3-liter reservoir and some unique features in the suspension system.
+This CamelBak Fourteener 24 Hydration Pack Review is about the new version of the popular day pack which comes with a bonus 3-liter reservoir and some unique features in the suspension system.

 Key features & benefits

 - External insulated hydration compartment.

 - Very advanced and unique back panel padding and ventilation design.

 This is a day pack for men, for fast and light hiking and mountaineering tours, or just for walks in nature.
 The pack is with 21 liters of volume in its compartments, plus 3 liters of volume in the separate external compartment with the included Crux bladder.

 This is a panel loading type daypack, so you have a long zipper that goes over the top and on both sides.
 The main compartment is without any internal organization, see below, which is normal for such a small pack.